eerimoq/nala/README.rst

 and linked just like the other source files of your test program and you should be good to go.

+The test program takes an optional single argument to filter out which tests to run.

 Example
 =======